-In connection with our acquisition of Bradford Particle Design plc completed in January 2001, we issued to all of the selling shareholders shares of our common stock, and we agreed to register these shares of common stock for resale.
-This Registration Statement may be suspended if Inhale determines, in good faith, that it is in the best interest of Inhale and its shareholders to defer disclosure of non-public information until such information has reached a more advanced state.
-During a period of suspension sales under this Registration Statement will be suspended.
-After two years the potential constraints on tradeability imposed by the Registration Statement referred to above cease to apply.
-Our registration of the shares of common stock does not necessarily mean the selling shareholders will sell all or any of the shares.
+In connection with our acquisition of Shearwater Corporation completed in June 2001, we issued to all of the selling security holders shares of our common stock, and we agreed to register these shares of common stock for resale.
+This Registration Statement may be suspended if we determine, in good faith, that it is in the best interest of us and our stockholders to defer disclosure of non-public information until such information has reached a more advanced state.
+During a period of suspension, sales under this Registration Statement will be suspended.
+Our obligation to maintain the effectiveness of this registration statement shall cease upon the earlier of June 29, 2002 or the date on which all the shares of common stock covered by this Registration Statement have been sold to the public pursuant to this Registration Statement.
+Our registration of the shares of common stock does not necessarily mean the selling security holders will sell all or any of the shares.

-The following table sets forth information known to us with respect to the number of shares of our common stock beneficially owned as of January 30, 2001 by each selling shareholder.
+The following table sets forth information known to us with respect to the number of shares of our common stock beneficially owned as of August 6, 2001 by each selling security holder.

-The information provided in the table below with respect to each selling shareholder has been obtained from that selling shareholder.
-Except as otherwise disclosed below, none of the selling shareholders has, or within the past three years has had, any position, office or other material relationship with us.
-Because the selling shareholders may sell all or some portion of the shares of common stock beneficially owned by them, we cannot estimate either the number or percentage of shares of common stock that will be beneficially owned by the selling shareholders after this offering.
-In addition, the selling shareholders may have sold, transferred or otherwise disposed of, or may sell, transfer or otherwise dispose of, at any time or from time to time since the date on which they provided the information regarding the shares of common stock beneficially owned by them, all or a portion of the shares of common stock beneficially owned by them in transactions exempt from the registration requirements of the Securities Act of 1933.
+The information provided in the table below with respect to each selling security holder has been obtained from that selling security holder.
+Except as otherwise disclosed below, none of the selling security holders has, or within the past three years has had, any position, office or other material relationship with us, except for J. Milton Harris, who serves as President of our wholly owned subsidiary, Square Acquisition Corp., which continues as the surviving corporation following its merger with and into Shearwater.
+Because the selling security holders may sell all or some portion of the shares of common stock beneficially owned by them, we cannot estimate either the number or percentage of shares of common stock that will be beneficially owned by the selling security holders after this offering.
+In addition, the selling security holders may have sold, transferred or otherwise disposed of, or may sell, transfer or otherwise dispose of, at any time or from time to time since the date on which they provided the information regarding the shares of common stock beneficially owned by them, all or a portion of the shares of common stock beneficially owned by them in transactions exempt from the registration requirements of the Securities Act of 1933.

-The number of shares beneficially owned by each selling shareholder is determined under Rule 13d-3 promulgated by the SEC under the Securities Exchange Act of 1934, as amended, and the information is not necessarily indicative of beneficial ownership for any other purpose.
-Except as indicated, and subject to community property laws where applicable and the limitations discussed in this "Selling Shareholders" section, the persons named have sole voting and investment power with respect to all shares shown as beneficially owned by them.
-Percentage of beneficial ownership is based on 51,411,348 shares of common stock outstanding as of January 30, 2001.
+The number of shares beneficially owned by each selling security holder is determined under Rule 13d-3 promulgated by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended, and the information is not necessarily indicative of beneficial ownership for any other purpose.
+Except as indicated, and subject to community property laws where applicable and the limitations discussed in this "Selling Security Holders" section, the persons named have sole voting and investment power with respect to all shares shown as beneficially owned by them.
+Percentage of beneficial ownership is based on 54,861,649 shares of common stock outstanding as of August 6, 2001.